nextcord/nextcord/docs/migrating_2.rst

 - Webhooks are changed significantly: ``WebhookAdapter`` is removed, and synchronous requests using requests is now inside :class:`SyncWebhook`.
 - edit method no longer updates cache and instead returns modified instance.
 - User accounts (userbots) are no longer supported.
+- Voice Receiving is now possible.
+This also means :class:`VoiceClient` got some breaking changes
 - Client.logout is removed; use :meth:`Client.close` instead.
 - ``on_private_channel_create/delete`` events are removed.
 - User.permissions_in is removed; use :meth:`abc.GuildChannel.permissions_in` instead.